cristinaperez9/cristinaperez9.github.io/_news/announcement_6.md

 related_posts: false
 ---

-We received a grant from [Yosemite](https://yosemite.co/) to explore the clinical capabilities of [VORTEX] (https://arxiv.org/abs/2502.17761), our 3D Spatial Transcriptomics framework.
+We received a grant from [Yosemite](https://yosemite.co/) to explore the clinical capabilities of [VORTEX](https://arxiv.org/abs/2502.17761), our 3D Spatial Transcriptomics framework.